Defense to begin after prosecution rests in the trial over Ahmaud Arbery's killing – KION546

 Following testimony from investigators and experts over the course of more than a week, the prosecution in the Ahmaud Arbery killing trial rested Tuesday, turning over court proceedings to the defense.

-Late last week, attorney Jason Sheffield said he expected the defense to call 30 witnesses and with testimony stretching into early next week.
+Late last week, attorney Jason Sheffield said he expected the defense to call 30 witnesses, with testimony stretching into early next week.

 Race has played a role both inside and outside the courtroom, not only regarding those on trial — the three defendants are White while Arbery is Black — but in the proceedings surrounding the trial, with defense attorneys objecting to Black pastors sitting in the gallery.